cmihail/hyprland-plugins/mouse-gestures/README.md

         match_threshold = 0.10

         # Record some gestures first using: hyprctl dispatch mouse-gestures record
-        # Then paste the stroke data from /tmp/hyprland-mouse-gesture-recorded
+        # The stroke data will be automatically added to your config file

         # Example: Swipe right to go to next workspace
         gesture_action = hyprctl dispatch workspace +1|0.123456,0.500000;0.234567,0.500000;0.345678,0.500000;